 - How can you make your own mouthwash?

-- Is it safe to use hydrogen peroxide as a mouthwash?
+- Is using hydrogen peroxide as a mouthwash safe?

 - What can you use instead of mouthwash?